blinxjs/blinx-docs/events.md

 #### Subscribe Events

+A module can subscribe for any event in two ways.

+1. Through Config
+2.
 #### Publish Events

 While subscribing to any event, the module can mention three types of subscription to the events.